 Leadership opportunity to give back to one’s tennis community

-Develop and engage the tennis community through virtual programming and use social media skills to highlight HS tennis and represent the Mid Atlantic Section.
+Develop and engage the tennis community through virtual and in-person programming and use social media skills to highlight HS tennis and represent the Mid Atlantic Section.

 How do I apply?

-Fill out the application to include uploading a creative short (less than 90 seconds) video demonstrating why you would be a good HS tennis ambassador
+The application for 2022 is closed.
+The application for 2023 will include uploading a creative short (less than 90 seconds) video demonstrating why you would be a good HS tennis ambassador.

 Who can apply?